unacast/deprecated-unacast.github.io/_posts/2016-02-04-Pi-LITE-up-your-day.md

 ![tibe](/images/pilite/tibe.jpg)
 It was just what I needed to make this work.
-The [Ti'Be](https://www.mytibe.com/home) is a small beacon that you can attach to your keys (or anything that you tend to misplace) that connects to an app that among other things can locate the keys for you.
+The [Ti'Be](https://www.mytibe.com/home) is a small beacon that you can attach to your keys (or anything that you tend to misplace).
+It connects to an app that among other things can locate the keys for you.
 Since this is a beacon that I carry with me when I go to work every day, my plan was to create a scanner that triggers an action when the Ti'Be gets in range.